vuyelwadr/pulsechainTraderUniversal/README.md

 ---

-**Happy Trading! 🎯**
+**Happy Trading on PulseChain! 🎯**

 Remember: This is demo mode only.
-Always test thoroughly before considering any real trading.
+Always test thoroughly and never risk more than you can afford to lose.